Installation#

 Note

-I recommend Anaconda for windows.
-Anaconda will automatically install the program called swig (which is required for gymnasium) and that will save you some troubles.
-If you don’t like anaconda, you can install swig manually on windows (use google to find instructions), and you can use anaconda on macos or Linux if you prefer.
+I recommend Miniconda for windows.
+Miniconda will automatically install the program called swig (which is required for gymnasium) and that will save you some troubles.
+If you don’t like miniconda you can still install miniconda manually on windows (use google to find instructions).
+If you are using miniconda on macos or Linux those should work fine as well.

 To run Python files, you must have a Python interpreter installed.
-The interpreter is responsible for actually running your programs.
+The interpreter is responsible for running (i.e., interpreting) your .py-files.

 Download and install Miniconda from https://docs.conda.io/en/latest/miniconda.html.